CnesUvsqAstroide/ASTROIDE/README.md

     [2,178807,268308]

-The partitioned file will be stored as a parquet file that looks like:
+The partitioned file is stored as a parquet file that looks like:

 	$ hdfs dfs -ls partitioned/gaia.parquet/